SamuelSchwab/Tethered-Particle-Motion-Data-Analysis/README.md

 The TPM Analysis tool was made for the Macromolecular Biochemistry research group at Leiden University to analyse tethered particle motion data.
-The programme loads pre-processed TPM data from data_good.txt files.
+The program loads pre-processed TPM data from data_good.txt files.
 These files contain the root mean square values of beads recorded during the TPM experiment.
 Each data_good.txt represents a single TPM experiment done at a certain protein concentration.
 The data from one data_good.txt file is referred to as a dataset.
-From these datasets, the programme produces five types of figures: histograms, empirical distribution function plots, 2-dimensional histograms, violin plots, and simple scatter plots.
+From these datasets, the program produces five types of figures: histograms, empirical distribution function plots, 2-dimensional histograms, violin plots, and simple scatter plots.
 The histograms are used to fit a gaussian distribution.
 The mean parameter(s) from the fit, also known as the max